Detailed guides to painful problems, treatments & moresitemap

 Pseudo-Quackery in Physical Therapy

-The large, dangerous grey zone between evidence-based care and overt quackery in rehab and pain treatments
+A large and dangerous grey zone between evidence-based care and clear quackery in rehab and pain treatments

-All areas of healthcare suffer from this to some degree, of course — where there is quackery, there is always also pseudo-quackery — but I’ve come to believe that it is particularly prevalent in the world of sports medicine, orthopedics, rehab, pain medicine, and manual therapy.3 These areas of healthcare have always been a bit of a backwater, and nonsense thrives in the shadows, and fills knowledge gaps.
+All kinds of healthcare suffer from this to some degree, of course — wherever there is quackery, there will be even more quackery that is tamer and sneakier — but I believe it’s particularly prevalent in the world of physical therapy et cetera, especially manual therapy.3 These areas of healthcare have always been a bit of a backwater, and nonsense thrives in the shadows, fills knowledge gaps in our knowledge — and there are still many of those.

-If you want your quackery strong, like a stiff shot of whiskey, you can find plenty of it: the care of aches, pains and injuries is rife with alternative treatments that are experimental at best, and probably too good to be true.
+If you want your quackery strong, like a stiff drink of bleach, you can find plenty of that!
+The care of aches, pains and injuries is rife with alternative treatments that are downright dangerous or delusional, not even plausible or consistent with established science, and often rooted in conspirituality, crankery, and vitalism.
 The claims are obviously “extraordinary.”
+Some of the most obvious quackery often foisted on patients:

 Photograph of a plain white bottle with the word “hope” on it, representing false hope and/or placebo.